AsperitasConsulting/claude-flow-modernization-workshop/README.md

 # Application Modernization Workshop using Claude-Flow

+## Prerequisites
+The following materials will be needed for you to participate in the workshop.
+If you do not have these materials, you're welcome to watch as a demo.

+* A GitHub account capable of running GitHub Codespaces
+* A Claude account capable of running Claude Code at the Pro or Max levels

 ## Installation steps

 > Step 1: Fork this repository
-Fork this GitHub repository so that you can best run it as a codespace in your own account.
+Fork this [GitHub repository](https://github.com/AsperitasConsulting/claude-flow-modernization-workshop) so that you can best run it as a codespace in your own account.

 ![Repository fork instructions](images/codespace-repo-fork.png)